pcmarts/Collab-Room-Telegram-App/docs/telegram/README.md

 }
 ```

-### Admin Notifications
+### Admin Notifications (Enhanced in v1.10.9)

-The bot sends enhanced notifications to administrators about new user applications with interactive buttons for immediate actions:
+The bot sends enhanced notifications to administrators about new user applications with interactive buttons for immediate actions.
+The latest enhancements (v1.10.9) include:

+1. **Enriched User Information** - More comprehensive applicant details including Telegram handle
+2. **Hyperlinked Company Information** - Company names are now hyperlinked to websites for quick validation
+3. **Robust Telegram ID Handling** - Improved validation and error handling for various Telegram ID formats
+4. **HTML Formatted Messages** - Better readability with proper formatting and emphasis
+5. **Direct Approval Functionality** - Admin can approve applications directly through interactive buttons
+6. **Message Update After Approval** - Original notification is updated to prevent duplicate approvals

+For complete details on the enhanced admin notification system, see [Notification Updates](./notificationUpdates.md#enhanced-admin-notifications-v1109).

+The implementation:

 ```typescript
 interface NewUserNotification {